Hayath07/Data_Mining/README.md

-# Data_Mining
-This repository includes coding assignments and other project work related to C7118-Data Mining

 # K-Means Subspace Clustering

 This Python program implements the K-means algorithm for subspace clustering.
 It reads data from the "test.dat" input file, performs K-means clustering for a range of K values (from Kmin to Kmax), and calculates the Sum of Square Errors (SSE) for each clustering.
 The results are written to the "test.res" output file.